2003

 ● “Do what you love, and the money will follow.” . . .
 That hasn’t worked for me.

-● 4-7-2003: Part of the dynamic of the “rally-round-the-flag” phenomenon, whereby some people begin to support even an opposed, unpopular war once the fighting actually begins, may be that the other country’s killing our soldiers is somehow taken as an independent injury, regardless of the other country’s right to defend itself.
+● 4-7-2003: Part of the dynamic of the “rally-round-the-flag” phenomenon, whereby some people begin to support even an opposed, unpopular war once the fighting actually starts, may be that the other country’s killing our soldiers is somehow taken as an independent injury, regardless of the other country’s right to defend itself.

 ● I had another interview with State Compensation Insurance Fund, the Riverside office.